-Woven Backed Vinyl Type II Wallcovering
+Non-Woven Backed Vinyl Type II Wallcovering

-Koroseal's Woven Backed Type II wallcoverings are manufactured by laminating flexible vinyl film to a cotton and polyester woven backing.
-The vinyl film is embossed, printed with water-based inks, and then a protective top coating is applied to the wallcovering.
+Koroseal Non-woven Backed Type II wallcoverings are manufactured by laminating a flexible vinyl film to a cellulose polyester fiber blend backing.
+The vinyl film is embossed, printed with water-based inks and then a protective top coating is applied to the wallcovering.